An on-line educational program especially for parents and carers of young people with Fetal Alcohol Spectrum Disorders (FASD)

 Explained by Brain is intended to be a flexible online program where you attend an initial introductory session (on-line) and then attend the additional sessions that are most relevant to you and your family's needs.

-Initially, 10 additional sessions will be offered covering a variety of topics (with more sessions to be added).
-Each of these sessions will include a 1hr video released every two weeks with an optional one hour facilitated group discussion available the week following with Dr Spiller.
+10 additional sessions will be offered covering a variety of topics (with more sessions to be added in the future).
+Each of these sessions will include a 1hr video session released approximately every two weeks with an optional one hour group drop-in session available the week following with Dr Spiller.

 Step 3: Book your place!